daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-09-24-P-verrucosa-functional-annotation-pipeline.md

 For this functional annotation workflow tutorial, you will need:

-- Access to a high performance computing server (ie URI bluewaves) with the following programs:
+- Access to a high performance computing server (ie URI Andromeda) with the following programs:
     - DIAMOND v2.0.0-GCC-8.3.0
     - InterProScan v5.46-81.0-foss-2019b
     - Java v11.0.2